indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Setup ODMR (ATRN) for a domain

-ATRN stands for Authenticated Turn.
-ATRN requires indimail-virtualdomains to be installed.
+<b>ATRN</b> stands for Authenticated Turn. <b>ATRN</b> requires indimail-virtualdomains to be installed.
 This is because a mapping needs to be maintained for ATRN domains against users.
 And ATRN domain can be fetched by any host that can authenticate.
-Unlike ETRN, ATRN requires special client-side software that can act as the SMTP server on the same channel that it used as a client.
+Unlike <b>ETRN</b>, <b>ATRN</b> requires special client-side software that can act as the SMTP server on the same channel that it used as a client.
 ATRN happens in multiple steps.
 The requirement of a database to maintain the mapping necessitates having indimail-virtualdomains.

 1. The client authenticates using some username.
 Let's say <u>user</u>.
 2. The client issues the ATRN command for a domain.
 Let's say <u>domain</u>